 Analysis / Bias

-Deccan Chronicle’s primary focus is on politics, economy, entertainment, external affairs, lifestyles, and culture.
+Deccan Chronicle’s primary focus is politics, economy, entertainment, external affairs, lifestyles, and culture.

-For national news, they republish stories from the Press Trust of India, which is the largest news agency in India and Asian News International (ANI) Headlines utilize moderately loaded language such as: “Industrialists got crores, farmers got nothing: Rahul Gandhi attacks Modi govt” and “Congress-free India means getting rid of ‘Congress culture’, says Amit Shah.”
+For national news, they republish stories from the Press Trust of India, which is the most significant news agency in India and Asian News International (ANI) Headlines utilize moderately loaded language such as: “Industrialists got crores, farmers got nothing: Rahul Gandhi attacks Modi govt” and “Congress-free India means getting rid of ‘Congress culture,’ says Amit Shah.”